mk12/semaphores/README.md

 Just run `make`.

-It will only build properly on macOS, since I am using the semaphore implementation provided by Apple's [Dispatch framework][dispatch].
-I would have used [POSIX semaphores][posix], but the POSIX unnamed semaphores are not implemented in macOS.
+It only builds on macOS, since I am using Apple's [Dispatch framework][dispatch] for the semaphores.
+I would have used [POSIX semaphores][posix], but the POSIX they are not fully implemented in macOS.

 [dispatch]: https://developer.apple.com/reference/dispatch/dispatchsemaphore
 [posix]: https://linux.die.net/man/7/sem_overview